If You’re Not Using Telehealth, Here’s Why Your Next Visit Should Be Virtual

 A doctor can use telemedicine for some diagnoses, but they cannot touch an injury and are limited to what they can see on the screen.
 If you need tests or lab work, you must schedule an in-person visit.

 If you’re over 65 with health complications, you are at high-risk for contracting the COVID-19 virus.
-During quarantine, proactively managing your health from home with telehealth tools can reduce your risk of exposure to the virus.
+During this time, proactively managing your health from home with telehealth tools can reduce your risk of exposure to the virus.